 Degree Type: As per the Terms and Conditions, the duration of funding to be given for the Scholarship is dependent on the type of degree being pursued.
 Please ensure you select the correct degree type.

 If the application is successful, funding will only be provided for the degree type requested in the original application.
-The 2018 Terms & Conditions (Section 5, pages 6-8) gives further details on each degree type.
+The 2021 Terms & Conditions gives further details on each degree type.

-If applicant chooses a structured degree programme, the Research Office in endorsing the application confirms that this includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in Appendix 1 of the 2018 Terms and Conditions.
+If an applicant chooses a structured degree programme, the Research Office in endorsing the application confirms that this includes the development of discipline-specific knowledge, research skills and generic/transferable skills in line with the national definition in the Appendix of the 2021 Terms and Conditions.
 The programme must also meet institutional requirements (as determined by the Dean of Graduate Studies or equivalent in her/his HEI) for a structured programme, including coursework requirements.

-Registration Date: The Scholarship will commence no earlier or later than 1 October 2018.
+Registration Date: The Scholarship will commence no earlier or later than 1 September 2021.
 The date of registration is used to calculate your eligibility to apply for the type of degree selected, and if eligible, the duration of funding applicable.
-Please see the 2018 Terms and Conditions (Section 5, pages 6-8) for further details on this.
+Please see the 2021 Terms and Conditions for further details on this.
+If you have already registered for your studies, the registration date must be verifiable or any offer/award will be automatically withdrawn.